-Coordinates key (from die-cut sheet) Pencil
+Coordinates key (die-cut sheet) Pencil Sheet of paper (half of a letter sheet, 5.5 x 8.5 inch)

-Sheet of paper (half letter size)
+1. In the die-cut sheet, you will find two squares covered with letters, which you can use to encode or decode the letters of your messages with the help of the coordinate numbers 1 through 9 and letters A through J.

-- 1. In the die-cut sheet, you will find two squares covered with letters, which you can use to encode or decode the letters of your messages with the help of the coordinate numbers 1 through 9 and letters A through J. - 2.
-Write the message on a sheet of paper.
+2. Write the message on a sheet of paper.
 Use the "Battleship" grid to assign the corresponding coordinates, letter by letter (sometimes there may be multiple possibilities, which is deliberate, because it makes the encryption more secure).